 With this film Haneke is asking whether violence is any less shocking if there is a reason for it – can murder ever be justified?
 This question comes to a head in a scene near the end of the film in which Anna picks up a rifle and shoots Peter, which would in any other film be the beginning of a triumphant escape and a cause for cheering and exhilaration.
 Instead Paul searches the room for ‘the remote’, which he picks up and uses to rewind the action, rewinding the film to before Anna picked up the gun, thus being able to prevent her shooting Peter.
 It is at this moment that the audience is finally sucked into the deathly game that Peter and Paul are playing – we, like the family, are stuck in the tragedy, and at that moment we see that we can’t win because Peter and Paul control everything.
 There’s no way out.

-If you enjoy provocative cinema that is intelligent and though-provoking, you will love this film.
+If you enjoy provocative cinema that is intelligent and thought-provoking, you will love this film.
 If you’re looking for a simple horror film to watch, then you will hate this film.
-The film is an art film which looks at the process of making and consuming violent media, and constantly questions the viewers reasons for wanting to watch such movies, and is proof yet again that Haneke is a truly great film-maker who can operate effortlessly on the international stage.
+The is an art film which looks at the process of making and consuming violent media, and constantly questions the viewers’ reasons for wanting to watch such movies, and is proof yet again that Haneke is a truly great film-maker who can operate effortlessly on the international stage.